Why kindness matters in aged care

-David Wei, a current individual support aged care student at The Gordon, emphasises the institute’s practical approach based on his real-world experiences.
+David Wei, who is now studying individual support aged care at The Gordon, emphasises the institute’s practical approach based on his real-world experiences.

-“During my first placement I was in a retirement village, I was assigned to work closely with residents, providing personal care assistance and companionship,” he said.
+“During my first placement I was in a retirement village, I was assigned to work closely with residents, providing personal care assistance and companionship,” Wei said.

 “I discovered that my coursework had prepared me well for the practical aspects of the job, but the real joy came from the human connection I forged.

-“This hands-on experience allowed me to apply theoretical knowledge in a real-world setting, reinforcing the significance of my studies at The Gordon,” Mr Wei said.
+Reflecting on his hands-on experience, Wei said: “This hands-on experience allowed me to apply theoretical knowledge in a real-world setting, reinforcing the significance of my studies at The Gordon.”